Advances and Open Problems in Federated Learning: Preserving the Privacy of User Data

 MPC approaches to PIR break down into two main categories: \textit{computational PIR} (cPIR), in which a single party can execute the entire server side of the protocol~\cite{Kushilevitz97replicationis}, and \textit{information theoretic PIR} (itPIR), in which multiple non-colluding parties are required to execute the server side of the protocol~\cite{Chor98PIR}.

-The main roadblocks to the applicability of PIR have been the following: cPIR has very high computational cost~\cite{sion2007computational}, while the non-colluding parties setting has been difficult to achieve convincingly in industrial scenarios.
+The main roadblocks to the applicability of PIR have been the following: cPIR has high computational cost~\cite{sion2007computational}, while the non-colluding parties setting has been difficult to achieve convincingly in industrial scenarios.
 Recent results on PIR have shown dramatic reductions in the computational cost through the use of lattice-based cryptosystems~\cite{aguilar2007lattice,olumofin2011revisiting,aguilar2016xpir,DBLP:conf/sp/AngelCLS18,DBLP:conf/tcc/GentryH19}.
-It has been shown how to construct communication-efficient PIR on a single-server by leveraging side information available at the user~\cite{pirsideinfo}.
-Recent works propose to leverage client local state to speed up PIR. \citet{Patel18googlePIR} shows how the latter side information can be obtained and a practical hybrid (computational and information theoretic) PIR scheme on a single server was implemented and validated. \citet{DBLP:journals/iacr/Corrigan-GibbsK19a} present protocols for PIR with sublinear \emph{online} time by working in an offline/online model where, during an offline phase, clients fetch information from the server(s) independent on the future query to be performed.
+The computational cost can be traded for more communication; we refer the reader to~\citet{DBLP:journals/iacr/AliLP0SSY19} to better understand the communication and computation trade-offs offered by cPIR.
+Additionally, it has been shown how to construct communication-efficient PIR on a single-server by leveraging side information available to the user~\cite{pirsideinfo}, for example via client local state. \citet{Patel18googlePIR} presented and implemented a practical hybrid (computational and information theoretic) PIR scheme on a single server assuming client state. \citet{DBLP:journals/iacr/Corrigan-GibbsK19a} present theoretical constructions for PIR with sublinear \emph{online} time by working in an offline/online model where, during an offline phase, clients fetch information from the server(s) independent on the future query to be performed.

-Further work has explored the connection between PIR and secret sharing in the past \cite {yekhaninpir} with recent connections to PIR on coded data \cite{dolift} and communication efficient PIR \cite{staircasepir} having been established.
+Further work has explored the connection between PIR and secret sharing \cite {yekhaninpir}, with recent connections to PIR on coded data \cite{dolift} and communication efficient PIR \cite{staircasepir}.
+A variant of PIR, called PIR-with-Default, enable clients to retrieve a default value if the index queried is not in the database, and can output additive secret shares of items which can serve as input to any MPC protocol~\cite{DBLP:journals/iacr/LepointPRST20}.
 PIR has also been studied in the context of ON-OFF privacy, in which a client is permitted to switch off their privacy guards in exchange for better utility or performance~\cite{onoffisit,onoffitw}.